EN

 By Sarath Baiju on August 18, 2022

 In Big Data, an enormous volume of data is used.
 Regarding data, we have two main challenges.
-The first challenge is how to collect large volume of data and the second challenge is to analyze the collected data.
+The first challenge is how to collect a large volume of data and the second challenge is to analyze the collected data.
 To overcome these challenges, you must need a messaging system.

-Kafka is designed for distributed high throughput systems.
+Kafka is designed for distributed high-throughput systems.
 Kafka tends to work very well as a replacement for a more traditional message broker.
-In comparison to other messaging systems, Kafka has better throughput, built-in partitioning, replication and inherent fault-tolerance, which makes it a good fit for large-scale message processing applications.
+In comparison to other messaging systems, Kafka has better throughput, built-in partitioning, replication and inherent fault tolerance, which makes it a good fit for large-scale message processing applications.

 Apache Kafka is a community distributed event streaming platform capable of handling trillions of events a day.
 It is a distributed publish-subscribe messaging system and a robust queue that can handle a high volume of data and enables you to pass messages from one end-point to another.
 Kafka messages are persisted on the disk and replicated within the cluster to prevent data loss.
 Kafka is built on top of the ZooKeeper synchronization service.

-Thousands of companies are built on Kafka that are Airbnb, Netflix, Linked in, Microsoft, Target etc.
+Thousands of companies are built on Kafka which are Airbnb, Netflix, LinkedIn, Microsoft, Target, etc.

 Cluster Architecture